by Mark R. Elsis

 He would constantly pick totally different people to become.
 He would transition from a business man, to an old lady, to a flaming gay guy, to a tourist, to a beautiful woman, to a punk rocker and on and on it went.
 I sat there in utter disbelief for around 30 minutes (until he stopped) and watched the most amazing and funniest performance I have ever witnessed in my life.
 And I have seen it all, well almost.
 It was a 30 minute non-stop belly laugh.
 A few times I had to turn away, just to catch my breath.
 It was so funny that I was in tears the whole time.
 This mimes performance was so incredibly wondrous, that it was hard to believe.
 I asked myself over and over, how could this mime so quickly and perfectly become all of these extremely different people?

 I went up to the mime after he was done and asked him his name.
-He told it was Robin.
-When I watch the show Mork & Mindy a few years later in the late 1970s I thought to myself, this guy Robin Williams must have been the mime I watched a few years earlier.
-He was about the right age, he had the correct height, weight, color hair and processed the same facial characteristics that I remembered.
+He said it was Robin.
+When I watched the show Mork & Mindy a few years later in the late 1970's I thought to myself, this guy Robin Williams must have been the mime from a few years earlier.
+He was about the right age, he had the correct height, weight, color hair and the same facial characteristics that I remembered.
 But I wasn't 100% sure.

 Years later (in the mid 1980s) I was driving my taxi one night in Manhattan when I picked up Warren Zevon and Robin Williams together.
 I soon thought back to that glorious day watching the greatest performance in front of The Plaza.
 The mime that was better than anything I ever saw on Broadway (and I saw almost all the great Broadway shows and revivals), television or in film.
 So, I told Robin and Warren the mime story.
 Then I asked Robin if it was indeed him.
 He said yes, it was.
 I told him that it was the most brilliant and funniest 30 minutes of my life.
 He was very appreciative of this compliment.
 I could see on his face how genuinely happy it made him.